0xyd/SocialAuthDjangoTutorial/README.md

 ## Outlines:

-* First Chapter: <br> Install the Python Social Auth and Finish the Configurations.
+* First Chapter: Install the Python Social Auth and Finish the Configurations.
-* Second Chapter: <br> A Facebook App
+* Second Chapter: A Facebook App
-* Third Chapter: <br> A Twiiter App
+* Third Chapter: A Twiiter App

 ## First Chapter: Install the Python Social Auth and Finish the Configurations.